PREP4BLUE aims to inspire, engage, and involve citizens and stakeholders to interlink, leverage, and optimise activities among the Mission’s projects.

 Task 5.3.
 Elaborating Public/Private Funding Opportunities for Continuous Mission Roll-Out

 Task 5.3 seeks to and map, analyse, and elaborate potential public/private funding opportunities for the Mission.
-AI tools will be used to map the relevant existing funding programmes and sources (public [EC, national, regional, local], private [banking, VC, corporate], philanthropic).
-New, innovative funding models will be analysed (e.g. blended financing, cascade financing, pre-commercial procurement, prize, crowdfunding).
-Insights from diverse stakeholders will be systematically gathered about their financing needs vs opportunities, in order to identify funding models and instruments to enable successful Mission implementation across e.g. scientific disciplines, quadruple helix domains, inclusive R&I approaches, and TRL levels.
-The task will support funders to invest their funds to achieve maximum tangible impact and result in a collective vision of how to fund scale up solutions especially as of 2025 onwards (D5.3).
+AI tools are used to map the relevant existing funding programmes and sources (public [EC, national, regional, local], private [banking, VC, corporate], philanthropic).
+New, innovative funding models are analysed (e.g. blended financing, cascade financing, pre-commercial procurement, prize, crowdfunding).
+Insights from diverse stakeholders are systematically gathered about their financing needs vs opportunities, in order to identify funding models and instruments to enable successful Mission implementation across e.g. scientific disciplines, quadruple helix domains, inclusive R&I approaches, and TRL levels.
+The task supports funders to invest their funds to achieve maximum tangible impact and result in a collective vision of how to fund scale up solutions especially as of 2025 onwards (D5.3).